zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 > ### Additional Zend Framework rules
 >
 > Code SHOULD be written so it explains itself.
 DocBlocks and comments
 > SHOULD only be used if necessary.
-They MAY NOT start with `#` and MAY
+They MUST NOT start with `#` and MUST
 > NOT be empty.
 They SHOULD NOT be used for already typehinted arguments,
 > except arrays.
 >